A Basketball Wives OG Is Leaving After 9 Seasons — For Better Or Worse

 Since its premiere in 2010, Basketball Wives has flipped the script on the idea that all women married to athletes are "gold diggers" who lack any personal motivation to succeed on their own.
 Cast member Malaysia Pargo owns her own fashion line, former cast member Tami Roman is an author and actor, and Cece Gutierrez is a registered nurse with her own medical spa.
 But the show wouldn't captivate viewers enough if it was simply a highlight reel of their accomplishments.

-Despite OG cast members on the show somewhat dialing back on their once argumentative fire in recent years, will the show recover or reconcile with the issues of colorism and outright bullying?
+Despite OG cast members on the show somewhat dialling back on their once argumentative fire in recent years, will the show recover or reconcile with the issues of colourism and outright bullying?
 Or will it continue to use that framework to usher in a new set of basketball wives in an attempt to fill Lozada’s shoes?

 Whether the show will be better without the Bronx native is too early to tell, but I wouldn’t be surprised if a far-fetched story line adds some life into the next season to remind us just how much the show relied on her as the villain — or to show us that we might not need one as much as we think.